 Adopting a Hedgehog from an Owner

-Adopting a hedgehog can be a great way to rescue a hedgehog from an owner who is no longer able to take care of their hedgehog, or an owner who’s pet hedgehog has accidentally had a litter of baby hedgehogs.
+Adopting can be a great way to rescue a hedgehog from an owner who is no longer able to take care of them.

-– What is the reason the owner is selling the hedgehog?
+– What is the reason the owner is giving away the hedgehog?
 Make sure that the hedgehog does not have a terminal disease or any serious issues.

-– Just as when researching hedgehog’s from breeders, you’ll want to further ask the owner some questions to ensure that the hedgehog was originally purchased from a good source.
+– Just as when researching hedgehog’s from breeders, you’ll want to further ask the owner some questions to ensure that it was originally acquired from a good source.